-Paper checks will process and be sent to your mailing address on file.
+Paper checks process and are sent to your mailing address on file.
 Obviously, this method is slower than many, but it’s mostly a reliable source for getting your money back.

 Possible withdrawal methods on online sportsbooks include:

-Despite the fact that Colorado will have many competing sportsbooks in-state, they will mostly have similar formats.
+Despite the fact that Colorado has and will have many competing sportsbooks in-state, they mostly have similar formats.
 After all, it could be jarring to bettors looking to give a new site a try, but not be able to figure out where anything is.

-So, generally speaking, the left side of a sportsbook app will contain a list of the sports that it offers for wagering.
-The top sports usually get their own link, then a catch-all link at the bottom, entitled “A-Z Sports” or something similar, will take players to the complete list.
+So, generally speaking, the left side of a sportsbook app contains a list of the sports that it offers for wagering.
+The top sports usually get their own link, then a catch-all link at the bottom, entitled “A-Z Sports” or something similar, takes players to the complete list.

-The middle of the page is where the sportsbook will host its featured bets.
+The middle of the page is where the sportsbook hosts its featured bets.
 These wagers could include current live offerings, odds boosts, or other popular selections that many sports bettors might want.

 Finally, the right side of the page is usually the betslip.
-This section will self-populate with any selections that the bettor makes.
+This section self-populates with any selections that the bettor makes.

 The betslip is also where the player can choose to make a bet a parlay or a round robin.
 If a bet qualifies for a cashout option, the button to exercise the option will illuminate here.

-Areas for managing your account are usually going to be in the top ribbon of the app display.
-The cashier, promotions, and account preference screens are usually pretty easy to find.
+Areas for managing your account are usually in the top ribbon of the app display.
+The cashier, promotions, and account preference screens are pretty easy to find.